openstf/adbkit/README.md

 #### client.isInstalled(serial, pkg, callback)

-Uninstalls the package from the device.
+Tells you if the specific package is installed or not.
 This is analogous to `adb shell pm path <pkg>` and some output parsing.

 * **serial** The serial number of the device.
 Corresponds to the device ID in `client.listDevices()`.
 * **pkg** The package name.
 This is NOT the APK.